Aliases for MAPK11 Gene

 GeneCards Summary for MAPK11 Gene

 MAPK11 (Mitogen-Activated Protein Kinase 11) is a Protein Coding gene.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include protein serine/threonine kinase activity and MAP kinase activity.
-An important paralog of this gene is MAPK12.
+Among its related pathways are IL-6 signaling pathway and Insulin receptor recycling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is MAPK14.